b-legrand/horror-stories-from-angular-server-side-rendering-in-production/public/horror-stories-from-angular-server-side-rendering-in-production.md

 - condition them to run only in browser mode<!-- .element: class="fragment" -->

-#### Takeways
+#### Takeaways
-- be careful with timeouts and intervals
+- ⚠️ be careful with timeouts and intervals.
-- avoid artificially delaying the server response times.
+- 🤖 avoid artificially delaying the server response times.